Skip to main content

 Delete:

-• Remove contacts from lemlist database permanently (use cautiously)
+• Remove contacts from lemlist permanently, so use this carefully

 Bulk edit a field (example)